oxidecomputer/iddqd/crates/iddqd/README.md

 * There’s no `insert` method; insertion must be through either `insert_overwrite` or `insert_unique`.
 You must pick an insertion behavior.
+* For hash maps, the default hasher is [`foldhash`](https://docs.rs/foldhash/0.1.5/foldhash/index.html), which is much faster than SipHash.
+However, foldhash does *not provide the same level of HashDoS resistance* as SipHash.
+If that is important to you, you can use a different hasher.
+(Disable the `default-hasher` feature to require a hash builder type parameter to be passed in.)
 * The serde implementations reject duplicate keys.

 We’ve also sometimes needed to index a set of data by more than one key, or